NVIDIA/NVFlare/examples/advanced/custom_authentication/README.rst

 ____
     cd /tmp/nvflare/poc/custom_authentication/prod_00/site_a
     ./startup/start.sh
 * site_b is NOT able to start and register to the server.
-It's blocked by the ServerCustomSecurityHandler logic.
+It's blocked by the ServerCustomSecurityHandler logic during the client registration.